MichaelGalo/bug-wrangler-ranch/README.md

    }
    ```
    Explain this code with your best vocabulary.
-   > This is a basic for loop.
-The iterator "forestNumber" is initialized to 0, and the condition that is set is for this loop to execute, so long as, "forestNumber" is less than the amount of times "areas.forest" returns a true boolean - essentially so long as there are created forests to iterate through.
-Each iteration will increase the iterator by 1.
-Each time this loop executes it will push the string "forest" as an object property to the journey object.
+   > The index variable of forestNumber is defined with an initial value of zero.
+This value will iterate by 1 each loop until it's value is no longer less than areas.forests.
+The value of areas.forests is the amount of randomized forests currently inside of the areas object.
+It is the key to the randomized value, in my testing case - “2”.
+The string “forest” is being pushed to the journey array, each time this loop executes.
 5. Explain the value of the `database` variable in the **database** module.
 Be as comprehensive as possible.
    > The value of the database variable is an object.
 More specifically it is an object that contains the key:value pairs of (1) cattleTypes, which itself is an array of objects & (2) drovers, which also is an array of objects.
 In this context is containing all the data we need to randomize drovers and cycle through cattle types.
 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?